 Before our ill-timed visit to the distillery we had lunch at Atlantis restaurant at Bathsheba on the East coast.
 The Atlantic coast is very rugged and breathtakingly beautiful, but a definite no-no for swimming.
 I had the best Bajan fishcakes ever for a starter, washed down with a spiced rum punch.
 Atlantis has the most amazing view so you simply have to take your time over lunch.
 No-one rushes in Barbados anyway…even if it does mean missing the rum tasting!

 We snapped quite a few outfits during the holiday, which I’ll be posting at a later date.
-I mostly wear maxi dresses on a beach holiday because they are so easy to throw on with a pair of sandals and some jewellery: job done.
-Trying to tame my hair in the humidity takes quite an effort (I usually give up and leave it frizzy) so I don’t want to be faffing with what to wear…that means missing valuable cocktail time!
+I mostly wear maxi dresses on a beach holiday because they are so easy; I just throw one on with a pair of sandals and some jewellery: job done.
+Trying to tame my hair in the humidity takes quite an effort (I usually give up and leave it frizzy).
+I don’t want to be faffing with what to wear too…that means I’m missing valuable cocktail time!

 I found this particular maxi dress in a charity shop for less than £10.
 It’s made of stretch jersey so it’s incredibly comfortable, while the embellishment makes it dressy enough to wear for dinner.
 For variety I do pack a pair of lightweight trousers (seen in this post with ridiculously frizzy hair!), a couple of skirts and some vest tops.
 Refining my beach holiday packing is still very much a work in progress but maxi dresses are always top of my list!